alexdalene/alexdalene/README.md

-### 👋🏼 Hello, I'm Alex and I do front-end.. frontend, whichever you're used to.
+### 👋🏼 Hello, I'm Alex and I do the developing

-- 📖 2 year higher vocational degree from Noroff
+- 📖 2 years Higher Vocational Degree from Noroff
-- ⚒️ Over 1 year experience as Frontend Developer
+- ⚒️ Over 1 year experience as a Frontend Developer
 - 🍂 Going to start studying UX Design this autumn
 - 💡 Always got new things to learn